JMDKC/personal-site-hugo/content/writing/2024-02-19-you-need-a-raci.md

 ## Where a RACI fits in a project

-One big knock techy people have on RACIs is that they are a tool used by traditional project management, aka people who _just don’t understand_ how things work, with a body of knowledge that’s belonged in the bin since we started getting dial-up modems at home.
+One big knock techy people have on the RACI is it's a tool used by traditional project management, aka people who _just don’t understand_ how things work, with a body of knowledge that’s belonged in the bin since we started getting dial-up modems at home.

 They’re definitely an old-school tool, as I found out when I recently studied for ([and passed, hooray](https://josephclift.com/media/josephclift_PRINCE2_practitioner_certificate.pdf)!) my PRINCE2.
 This is the _ne plus ultra_ of traditional project management frameworks, in the UK at least.
 And RACIs are absolutely part of PRINCE2.